sohwkjames/govt_grant_restful_api/README.md

 | /member/            | POST | Expects a json                                                                                                                                     |
 | /grants/int/int | GET  | Expects 2 integers as search parameters: Maximum household size, and maximum household income.
 Use /grants/0/0 to not use any search parameters. |

+### Assumptions

+For endpoint 5, accepting search parameters: The search parameters act as additional restrictions on households that will be returned in the endpoint.
+For example, if a household qualifies for Elder Bonus and earns $100,000 annual income, that household will not be returned if we call /grants/0/99999.